Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

     :param conditions: an array of instances of `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_, each a LootCondition in JSON form.
 It is recommended that the keys are enclosed in quotes to avoid conflicts between JSON key names and ZenScript keywords.
     :param name: (Optional) a name for the entry.
 Must be unique within the pool.

-.. java:method:: void addEmptyEntryJson(int weight, int quality, IData[] conditions, @Optional String name)
+.. java:method:: void addEmptyEntryJson(int weight, int quality, DataMap[] conditions, @Optional String name)
     :outertype: LootPool

     Adds a new ``empty`` type entry to the pool.